-(See The Foundations of Yoga.)
+(For explanations of all these, see The Foundations of Yoga.)

 The two absolutes for success in sense control are a vegetarian diet and meditation.
 But Krishna has more to tell us regarding this.

-Sri Krishna tells us that we must “kill this evil thing which destroys knowledge and discrimination… kill the enemy which has the form of desire.”
+This is why meditation is necessary.
+Only through the practice of yoga can we ascend the ladder of senses, mind, and will to reach the Self, the only source of mastery and freedom.
+At the same time we have to use our good sense, so Krishna tells us that we must “kill this evil being, which destroys ordinary knowledge and supreme knowledge.”
 For it is really the ego who is masquerading in the form of desire so it can persuade us that it is really us who are the source of its impulses.
 It wants to blame us and even make us feel guilty–another delusion.
 Instead we must see it for what it is, cast off our non-existent weakness, and confront it with the truth of our almighty Self.

 Read the next article in the Bhagavad Gita for Awakening: Devotee and Friend